Why your website needs an SSL certificate

 When the changes are applied, it will display ‘Not secure’ in red, which is currently only used for broken HTTPS.

 Want to secure your site for your customers and maintain your SEO rankings?
-Get a SSL certificate today from $250 ex GST.
+Get an SSL certificate today from $250 ex GST.
+Speak to our web design experts today to find out more.